PATRA: Pattern-Aware Alignment and Balanced Reasoning for Time Series Question Answering: Experiment

 \subsection{Out of Domain Results}

-To evaluate out-of-domain (OOD) generalization of PATRA, we do OOD experiments via MTBench~\cite{mtbench}, and we exclude all Weather and Finance data from the training phase, ensuring a zero-shot setting where the model remains unexposed to these distributions. \Cref{OOD Reults} shows a comprehensive comparison between PATRA, open-source models, and proprietary models (GPT-4o~\cite{gpt-4o}, Claude~\cite{claude}, and Gemini~\cite{gemini}) on these unseen domains.
+We do out-of-domain (OOD) experiments via MTBench~\cite{mtbench}, and we exclude all Weather and Finance data from the training phase, ensuring the setting where the model remains unexposed to these data. \Cref{OOD Reults} shows the comparison between PATRA, open-source models, and proprietary models (GPT-4o~\cite{gpt-4o}, Claude~\cite{claude}, and Gemini~\cite{gemini}) on these unseen domains.
 The results demonstrate PATRA's exceptional adaptability.
 Notably, it exhibits an overwhelming advantage in the Weather domain, achieving state-of-the-art (SOTA) performance across both metrics for both news-driven MCQA and trend prediction.
 Simultaneously, in the complex Finance domain, it also achieves SOTA performance across all six metrics for both short-term (7-day) and long-term (30-day) trend prediction and numerical forecasting.
 The details of MTBench are shown in Appendix~\ref{appendix:mtbench}.